pi-hole/docs/docs/guides/unbound.md

     # The maximum dependency depth that Unbound will pursue in answering a query (reduced memory)
     target-fetch-policy: "2 1 0 0 0 0"

+    # Very small EDNS buffer sizes from queries are ignored
     harden-short-bufsize: yes

+    # Very large queries are ignored
     harden-large-queries: yes

     # Use 0x20-encoded random bits in the query to foil spoof attempts
+    # See "https://discourse.pi-hole.net/t/unbound-stubby-or-dnscrypt-proxy/9378" for further details
     use-caps-for-id: yes

     # DNSSEC bogus answers against DNS Rebinding